jlevers/selling-partner-api/docs/Api/OrdersApi.md

 Returns buyer information for the order items in the specified order.

-**Important.** We recommend using the getOrderItems operation to get buyer information for the order items in an order, as the getOrderItemsBuyerInfo operation is scheduled for deprecation on January 12, 2022.
-For more information, see the [Tokens API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md).

 **Usage Plans:**

 | Plan type | Rate (requests per second) | Burst |